astridxd/QA-Food/README.md

-🥑 NutriBot: Your Friendly Food Q&A Assistant
+🥑 NutriBot: Your Friendly Food Q&A Assistant <br />
 "Because sometimes you just need to know how many calories are in that midnight snack!"

 🛠️ Behind the Curtain